QuelleQim/MS3-the-reading/README.md

 - Font awesome - The project uses font awesome to customize the webpage with custom icons.

 ### Other Technologies
+- Pip3 - The project uses pip3 to install flask.
+- Flask - The project uses flask to retrive assets which helps containing sescrets keys and connect to other platforms.
 - Hatchful - The logo and favicon for The Reading was created by me with the website [hatchful](https://hatchful.shopify.com/).